CyberPoison/AutoRcloneV2/Readme.md

 The command would look something like
  `python3 gen_sa_accounts.py --quick-setup 1`
- replace "1" with the number of projects you want
+ replace "1" with the number of projects you want to use (No News projects it will use existing onces)

 If you have already N projects and want to create service accounts only in newly created projects,